uploadcare/pyuploadcare/docs/install.rst

 (but that should not be an issue :)

-Also, note that Django configuration option ``UPLOADCARE['widget_variant']`` now is deprecated and it’s will be removed in next major release.
+Also, note that Django configuration option ``UPLOADCARE['widget_variant']`` now is deprecated and it will be removed in next major release.
 Use ``UPLOADCARE['widget_build']`` instead.